Published on 12 August 2026

 The True Price of Cash Flow: An Expert's Guide

 For many UK businesses, maintaining healthy cash flow is a perpetual challenge.
-When clients take 30, 60, or even 90 days to settle invoices, the gap between completing work and receiving payment can stretch your finances to breaking point.
+When clients take 30, 60, or even 90 days to settle invoices, the gap between completing work and receiving payment can stretch your finances to breaking point, with late payments a common cause of cash-flow pressure.
 This is where invoice factoring enters the picture—but at what cost?
+In practice, invoice factoring discounting fees usually include a discount rate of around 0.5% to 5% of the invoice value, charged either as a flat fee or as a weekly or monthly fee until the invoice is paid, with additional costs such as set-up, service, minimum-usage, late-payment, or early-termination fees also appearing in some agreements.

-Invoice factoring offers undeniable appeal as a financial solution that converts unpaid invoices into immediate capital.
+Invoice factoring offers undeniable appeal as a financial solution that can improve cash flow by turning outstanding invoices into an immediate cash advance from a finance provider.
 However, the pricing structure often appears more complex than a parliamentary debate.
-Today, we're pulling back the curtain to examine what invoice factoring costs UK businesses.
+Today, we're pulling back the curtain to examine what invoice factoring companies charge UK businesses, how discount rates and advance rates work, where hidden costs can sit, how to calculate the true cost including APR, and how fees can vary by industry or provider—so UK SME owners, finance brokers, and lenders can compare terms properly, protect margins, and secure working capital that supports growth rather than quietly eroding it.

 The Baseline: Understanding the Two-Part Fee Structure